 The Vanderbilt community

-Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated a national arboretum.
-An active campus life, stellar academics, and urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.
+Vanderbilt attracts students from across the country and around the world and sits on a 330-acre campus designated an arboretum.
+An active campus life, stellar academics, and an urban setting work to maintain a high retention rate, as 97% of first-year students return sophomore year.